 The Laboratory System.

 For hospital testing and pathology, purified water must be used.
-When you look at the system which includes how the water connections are structured and the water purification system within, it must be done so that there is no human contact with the water as it flows out of the laboratory.
+When you look at the system, which includes how the water connections are structured and the water purification system within, it must be done so that there is no human contact with the water as it flows out of the laboratory.

 Different types of water are required in laboratories, depending on what that lab’s function is.
 Some labs require de-ionised water and others require reverse osmosis water.
 These two types of water will require separate maintenance and service programs.
 Filter maintenance and equipment coordination are critical in these examples.
-Can tap water enter the system or should there be a filter line to make it as pure as possible before being used?
+Can tap water enter the system or should there be a filter line to make it as pure as possible before use?
 What is the best maintenance program for this system?
-Outsourcing this filter maintenance and system management to an accredited plumbing service is quite feasible.
+Outsourcing this filter maintenance and system management to an accredited plumbing service is feasible.

 Emergency Plumbing Systems

-All these systems, and there could be hundreds of them in a hospital, need to be tested during which time they produce a lot of water.
-Part of the maintenance and service process means cordoning off the test areas followed by a proper clean up to maintain safety.
+All these systems and there could be hundreds of them in a hospital, need to be tested, during which time they produce a lot of water.
+Part of the maintenance and service process means cordoning off the test areas followed by a proper clean-up to maintain safety.